node-class-may-2023/ComIT_Node/browserapi.md

 ### setTimeout / clearTimeout
 * The **setTimeout()** method `sets a timer which executes a function or specified piece of code once after the timer expires`
-* This method accepts a function as first paramter that will be executed based on the delay that we configure `(callback)`
+* This method accepts a function as first parameter that will be executed based on the delay that we configure `(callback)`
 * The second parameter is a number that represents the delay in milliseconds and by default is 0

 **Example:**